 - Vouchers may also be used to purchase healing items manufactured by the vendor from bee hives or animals they raise, such as: goats milk soap, crèmes, lotions, chap sticks, or royal jelly.

 Procedures for participating Farmers Markets and Vendors

 - Farmers Market Managers as well as vendors should have a full understanding of the implementation for VfV

 - Vouchers for Veterans name and logo may be used with permission only.

-- Assigned location for the VfV should be near the market entrance and able to allow for a 10 x 10 tent, with tables and chairs.
+- Assigned location for the VfV should be near the market entrance and large enough to allow for a 10 x 10 tent, with tables and chairs.

 - VfV will provide all posters and vouchers needed